lrtzndrsn/vector2dSmall/README.txt

 --------- READ ME -----------

 ## About:
-This is a simple program that computes vector angle, length and addition.
+This is a simple program that contains function to compute vector angle, length and addition.

 The three functions are tested using blackbox testing.